devhartley/Gangsir_MC_LuaPrograms/README.md

 ***-Computercraft tank analyser***

 This is a program to scan a tank's info and print it.
 Prints the liquid in the tank, the amount in mb, and the percentage full.
-Only supports extra utilies drums.
+Only supports extra utilities drums.

 ***-Display metbods of a block***
 Program takes a peripheral on the arguments-specified side of the computer and gives all methods of that block to an attached monitor on the left.